Inzhamed/inz-portfolio/README.md

-open or download the index.html file to view the portfolio
+Open or download the index.html file to view the portfolio